PaichienFeng/README-Generator/output/README.md

 npm i

 ## Usage
-sdsfsdfdsf
+aieruhgirtngiutngit

-## LIcense
+## License
-This project is licensed under the Apache_2.0 license.
+This project is licensed under the MIT license.

 ## Contributing
-sdfsdfdsfdsf
+iutngiotngitnigtnigu

 ## Tests
 To run tests, run the following command: